rafaeltmbr/clock/src/components/label-input/README.md

 * removeLabelChangeListener
 * removeLabelDoneListener

+Every other method starting with an underscored are private.
+Thus, is shouldn't be called outside the class.

 ## Events
 The label-input element handles three types of event.
 They are label-change, label-done and label-cancel.
 Every event gives back a object containing the follwing properties:<br>